Squarepoint Ops LLC Increases Holdings in Wynn Resorts, Limited (NASDAQ:WYNN)

-Squarepoint Ops LLC grew its holdings in shares of Wynn Resorts, Limited (NASDAQ:WYNN) by 87.1% in the 3rd quarter, HoldingsChannel reports.
-The firm owned 68,491 shares of the casino operator’s stock after acquiring an additional 31,884 shares during the quarter.
-Squarepoint Ops LLC’s holdings in Wynn Resorts were worth $4,918,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Squarepoint Ops LLC lifted its position in shares of Wynn Resorts, Limited (NASDAQ:WYNN) by 87.1% during the third quarter, HoldingsChannel.com reports.
+The institutional investor owned 68,491 shares of the casino operator’s stock after purchasing an additional 31,884 shares during the quarter.
+Squarepoint Ops LLC’s holdings in Wynn Resorts were worth $4,918,000 at the end of the most recent reporting period.

-Several other institutional investors have also made changes to their positions in WYNN.
-Vanguard Group Inc. boosted its position in shares of Wynn Resorts by 2.3% during the 2nd quarter.
-Vanguard Group Inc. now owns 10,526,953 shares of the casino operator’s stock valued at $784,153,000 after acquiring an additional 237,074 shares during the last quarter.
-Boston Partners raised its stake in shares of Wynn Resorts by 1.4% in the third quarter.
+Several other hedge funds and other institutional investors have also recently made changes to their positions in the stock.
+Advisors Asset Management Inc. boosted its position in shares of Wynn Resorts by 5.5% during the third quarter.
+Advisors Asset Management Inc. now owns 17,445 shares of the casino operator’s stock valued at $1,253,000 after purchasing an additional 912 shares in the last quarter.
+Public Sector Pension Investment Board raised its stake in shares of Wynn Resorts by 25.7% in the third quarter.
+Public Sector Pension Investment Board now owns 11,732 shares of the casino operator’s stock worth $842,000 after purchasing an additional 2,400 shares during the last quarter.
+Morgan Stanley raised its stake in shares of Wynn Resorts by 22.3% in the third quarter.
+Morgan Stanley now owns 546,739 shares of the casino operator’s stock worth $39,263,000 after purchasing an additional 99,560 shares during the last quarter.
+Truist Financial Corp raised its stake in shares of Wynn Resorts by 10.1% in the third quarter.
+Truist Financial Corp now owns 9,173 shares of the casino operator’s stock worth $659,000 after purchasing an additional 842 shares during the last quarter.
+Finally, Boston Partners raised its stake in shares of Wynn Resorts by 1.4% in the third quarter.
 Boston Partners now owns 896,637 shares of the casino operator’s stock worth $64,388,000 after purchasing an additional 12,022 shares during the last quarter.
-Coatue Management LLC purchased a new position in shares of Wynn Resorts in the second quarter worth $64,368,000.
-Charles Schwab Investment Management Inc. raised its stake in shares of Wynn Resorts by 40.7% in the third quarter.
-Charles Schwab Investment Management Inc. now owns 634,036 shares of the casino operator’s stock worth $45,531,000 after purchasing an additional 183,349 shares during the last quarter.
-Finally, FMR LLC increased its position in Wynn Resorts by 26.4% during the second quarter.
-FMR LLC now owns 560,514 shares of the casino operator’s stock valued at $41,753,000 after acquiring an additional 116,966 shares during the last quarter.
-69.49% of the stock is owned by hedge funds and other institutional investors.
+69.49% of the stock is currently owned by institutional investors.

 In related news, EVP Ellen F. Whittemore sold 1,970 shares of the stock in a transaction that occurred on Monday, November 9th.
 The stock was sold at an average price of $100.00, for a total transaction of $197,000.00.
 Following the completion of the transaction, the executive vice president now directly owns 29,674 shares of the company’s stock, valued at $2,967,400.
 The sale was disclosed in a filing with the SEC, which is available through this link.
 Also, CFO Craig Scott Billings sold 7,583 shares of the stock in a transaction that occurred on Monday, November 9th.
 The shares were sold at an average price of $100.00, for a total value of $758,300.00.
 Following the transaction, the chief financial officer now directly owns 88,212 shares of the company’s stock, valued at $8,821,200.
 The disclosure for this sale can be found here.
 In the last ninety days, insiders sold 9,953 shares of company stock valued at $994,576.
 Corporate insiders own 0.75% of the company’s stock.